 Learning and knowledge is about intellectual liberty: it is about asking the questions and pursuing the answers, in creative and unique ways, not just learning facts ready for examinations.
 Glenalmond is committed to promoting and fostering big thinkers, and independent research plays a significant role in the academic life of the school.

-At the same time, independent research projects provide an individual pupil with the scope to shape their own academic profile and niche subject specialism above and beyond A Level learning.
+At the same time, independent research projects provide an individual pupil with the scope to shape their own academic profile and niche subject specialism above and beyond A Level or Higher learning.
 They provide an opportunity to demonstrate subject knowledge depth and ambition, as well as serving as a testament to a pupil’s ability work in the format of undergraduate studies.
-As such they are valued by universities who will take them into account alongside A level grades.
+As such they are valued by universities who will take them into account alongside A Level or Higher grades.

 A number of initiatives are available to encourage pupils to extend their learning beyond that required for the classroom curriculum.